hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 </figcaption>
 </figure>
 </center>

-It suggests various ideas around advertising messages and the consumer as royalty.
-These ideas in turn have some emotional connection; perhaps the artist was driven by anger about consumer culture.
-Or maybe it's not specifically about any of these things but just meant to suggest reactions.
-Regardless, this is not a piece that primarily expresses an emotion.
+It suggests various ideas around advertising and consumerism.
+These ideas in turn have some emotional connection; perhaps the artist is angry at consumer culture or wishes to convey a feeling of alienation.
+Or maybe not.
+Regardless, this piece too cannot be summarized purely in terms of emotion.

-In so much important film, theater, fiction, music... some works are driven by emotion, but emotion is just one part of the whole package.
-If art were just about emotion, then the history of art wouldn't be so richly complicated, it would be more like a Twitter feed of hot takes.
+In so much important film, theater, fiction, music... emotion is just one part of the whole package.
+If art were primarily about emotion, then the history of art would be little more than a Twitter feed of hot takes.

 **Intent**

 Many non-artists I've talked to say art must have an intent.
-In this view, art is the expression of the artist's goals—which could be to express emotions, or something else.
-An artist begins with an idea and goal, and executes on that idea.
+"Intent" is another word that is often used to mean multiple different things without explanation.
+But here I'll focus on the view that art is the expression of the artist's goals—which could be to express emotions, or something else.
+An artist begins with an idea and a goal, and executes on that idea.

 But this is often just not true of how many artists work.
 Just in my own reading [I've found numerous examples of artists describing their processes in terms of exploration and discovery](https://computationalcreativity.net/iccc22/wp-content/uploads/2022/06/ICCC-2022_1L_Hertzmann.pdf), just [as I've found in my own experience as well](/2020/10/05/art-is-a-process.html).
 For example, here's Gerhard Richter describing his studio process: